bcivitcioglu/berts/README.md

 # Training BERT(s) on CONLL dataset

 We will train various architectures and evaluate them on the same test set.
-The most curious result, I believe, is the result in Part 5.2.
+The most curious result, I believe, is the result in Part 5.2, also shown below.

 <p align="center">
   <img src="imgs/ner_vs_docnerbert.jpg" alt="diagram" width="400"/>